 To start the conversation with awareness, the speaker must choose words mindfully and avoid making the listening partner feel defensive.
 This way, the listening partner opens up because they are not under attack.

-Focus on what makes you happy, and continue sharing what you want to change.
-You are not judging or blaming when you speak from your heart about what you FEEL.
+Focus on what makes you happy and continue sharing what you want to change.
+When you speak from your heart about what you feel and experience, you are not judging or blaming.

 Please schedule a consultation with clinical sexologist Christina Lindea alone or with your partner to discover how to better manage difficult conversations and handle situational conflicts in the relationship.